IJuanTM/Simpl/README.md

 #### What to find in add-ons:

-- Example files for basic functions like: login pages, registration pages and mailing systems.
+- Example files for basic functions like login pages, registration pages, and mailing systems.

 - Explanations on making subpages.